-On 24 October 2012 the Office of Internal Audit and Oversight (IAO) was alerted by a whistleblower to an alleged breach of the provisions of Circular No. 666, Series 6, of 4 April 2007, entitled "Employment and other types of contracts with close relatives of ILO officials", by the complainant - an official assigned to the Financial Management Department of the International Labour Office, the secretariat of the ILO - on account of the fact that his spouse had been recruited on several occasions to work, inter alia, for the International
+On 24 October 2012, the Office of Internal Audit and Oversight (IAO) was alerted by a whistleblower to an alleged breach of the provisions of Circular No. 666, Series 6, of 4 April 2007, entitled "Employment and other types of contracts with close relatives of ILO officials" by the complainant - an official assigned to the Financial Management Department of the International Labour Office, the secretariat of the ILO - on account of the fact that his spouse had been recruited on several occasions to work, inter alia, for the International

 Labour Conference.
 On 16 December 2013, after conducting a preliminary evaluation of these allegations, the IAO, which had identified some prima facie evidence warranting the opening of an investigation, contacted the complainant to inform him that it would be necessary to interview him.
-The IAO referred to an "allegation" which had been brought to its attention, without providing any further details of its actual content, and asked the complainant to make himself available on 18 December.
-However, the complainant was due to be interviewed on that date in the context of a recruitment competition.
-Thus, the IAO interview was ultimately held on 19 December 2013.
-During the latter interview, the complainant had to answer several questions related to the recruitment of his spouse as well as a potential conflict of interest arising from the fact that it was he who processed the payment of the sums due to her under various contracts.
+The IAO referred to an "allegation" which had been brought to its attention, without providing any further details of its actual content, and asked the complainant to make himself available on 17 December 2013.
+During the interview, which took place on that date, the complainant had to answer several questions related to the recruitment of his spouse as well as a potential conflict of interest arising from the fact that he had himself signed some of his spouse's certificates of earnings.
 He stated that "everyone" knew that he was married to her.

-On 25 August 2014, after he had enquired about the progress of the investigation which, he said, was affecting his health, the complainant was contacted by the IAO with a view to holding a further interview "to follow up the current investigation and clarify certain points related to additional information obtained on the matter".
-The second interview took place on 2 September 2014.
+On 12 August 2014 the complainant, who had enquired about the progress of the investigation, was contacted by the IAO with a view to holding a further interview to "clarify certain points related to additional information obtained on the matter".
+The complainant requested that another person be allowed to attend the interview with him, but his request was refused.
+The second interview took place on 1 September 2014.
 In addition to the issue of his spouse's recruitment, he was asked to clarify the substantial increase in the number of hours of overtime which he had worked during the International Labour Conference in 2013.
 He was informed by letter of 16 December 2014 that, in light of the findings of the IAO's investigation report, the conclusion had been reached that he had not committed any error warranting a disciplinary sanction.

 Meanwhile, in November 2014 the complainant had filed a grievance with the Human Resources Development Department (HRD) challenging several aspects of the investigative process which, in his view, constituted harassment.
 He requested that his grievance be examined and that all the consequences should be drawn therefrom.
-Subsidiarily, he sought redress for the moral injury resulting from the deterioration in his health.
+Subsidiarily, he sought redress for the moral injury suffered.
+He produced a copy of a certificate drawn up by his doctor, recording a deterioration in his health.
 This grievance was dismissed in February 2015.